Abhishek1061/excursion/README.md

 8. Completion of the page by adding the footer and remaining CSS.

 ## Project Preview
-The project is deployed and can be viewed at: [Link](https://abhishek1061.github.io/excursion/)
+The project is deployed and can be viewed at: [Click Link](https://abhishek1061.github.io/excursion/)

 <!--
 ## Acknowledgements